DataDog/integrations-extras/pulumi/README.md

 export DATADOG_API_KEY=XXXXXXXXXXXXXX && export DATADOG_APP_KEY=YYYYYYYYYYYYYY
 ```

-- Or, set them using configuration if you prefer that they be stored alongside your Pulumi stack for easy multi-user access:
+Or, set them using configuration if you prefer that they be stored alongside your Pulumi stack for easier multi-user access:

 ```
 pulumi config set datadog:apiKey XXXXXXXXXXXXXX --secret && pulumi config set datadog:appKey YYYYYYYYYYYYYY --secret